Why is AI not a Panacea for Data Workers? An Interview Study on Human-AI Collaboration in Data Storytelling: Results

 When collaborating with AI, many participants thought that the potential ethical problems were not easy to be addressed.

 Multiple participants (P1, P8, P10-P12, P14) raised their concerns about the \textit{responsibility} of the story content.
-They might need to be responsible for AI collaborators' mistakes led by their insufficient capability or unreliable training data~(see Sec.~\ref{sec:why_not_data}).
-If the responsibility issues were not well addressed, they would not feel confident to collaborate with AI.
+They might need to be responsible for AI collaborators' mistakes led by their insufficient capability or unreliable training data.
+For example, P1 said \textit{``AI cannot help me take the responsibility.''} If the responsibility issues were not well addressed, they would not feel confident to collaborate with AI.
 P3 also worried about how to handle the \textit{copyright} of human-AI co-created content.

 Another potential issue is data \textit{security} (P3, P12).
 P12 thought that the data security problem hindered the broad usage of commercial AI systems.
 He mentioned that his company limited the usage of AI due to the risk of data leakage.
 He could only use the AI systems provided by his company even though their performance was unsatisfactory.